X16Community/x16-smc-bootloader/README.md

 ### Main Entry Point (0x1e00)

-The SMC is always running even if the computer is turned off.
 As soon as you connect the system to mains power, the SMC executes its reset procedure.
 That ends by calling the reset vector at address 0x0000.

-When the bootloader is installed, the reset vector always jumps to the bootloader main entry point at address 0x1e00.
+Before bootloader v3 the reset vector pointed directly to firmware code.

+From bootloader v3 the reset vector jumps to the bootloader main entry point at address 0x1e00.
+If, however, an older version of the bootloader was installed, and the bootloader was upgraded to v3 using an in-system upgrade tool, the reset vector at address 0x0000 is not set to the main entry point until you also update the firmware.
+In that case the reset vector continues to point to firmware code, and the [fail-safe](#fail-safe) introduced in bootloader v3 is not enabled.

-The main entry checks if the reset button is being pressed.
+The main entry point does the following when called.

+First it checks if the reset button is being pressed.

 If the button is pressed, the computer is turned on, and the SMC update procedure is started.
 This method of starting the bootloader, holding down the reset button while connecting the system to power, works in most situations even if the firmware has been bricked.
 Read more about that